Aasim-A/AsyncTimer/README.md

   Serial.println("Hello world!");
 }

+unsigned short id = t.setTimeout(functionToCall, 2000);
+// "Hello world!" will be printed to the Serial once after 2 seconds

+void functionToCall(unsigned short id)
+{
+  // You can access the same id within the callback function via id argument.
+  // This is useful when using an id within a nested timeout or interval inside
+  // another since capturing lambda functions are not supported.
+  Serial.println("Hello world!");
+}

 t.setTimeout(functionToCall, 2000);
-// "Hello world!" will be printed to the Serial once after 2 seconds
 ```

 ## setInterval(callbackFunction, delayInMs)

-`setInterval` takes the same parameters as `setTimeout` and returns an `unsigned short` id of the interval, unlike `setTimeout`, it will keep executing the code forever unless canceled.
-If the `interval` creation was unseccussfull, it returns `0`.
+`setInterval` takes the same parameters as `setTimeout` and returns an `unsigned short` id of the interval, you can also access the `id` via the passed argument to the callback function, unlike `setTimeout`, it will keep executing the code forever unless canceled.
+If the `interval` creation was unsuccessful, it returns `0`.

 #### Example: